vladflore/blog/_posts/2020-10-06-pet-project-part3.markdown

 * in-memory database, H2, configured to save the database files on the file system (see `application.properties`)
 * H2 compliant script, `schema.sql`, which is executed when the app starts and creates the database objects required by the application (a complete wipe takes place beforehand)
-* ability to populate the database with real-life data (taken from my own shopping experience) by means of a `CommandLineRunner` bean
+* ability to populate the database with real-life data by means of a `CommandLineRunner` bean, which reads a `.csv` file and inserts the data into the database
-* a test script, `requests.sh`, which depicts a real life scenario, for this I actually used the IntelliJ feature `Generate HTTP Request` to generate the requests and then I packed them all in an executable file
+* a test script, `requests.sh`, which depicts a real life scenario, for this I actually used the IntelliJ feature _Generate HTTP Request_ to generate the requests and then I packed them all in an executable file
+* project uses now Java 11 (keeping up with the Java LTS versions)

 ### Technical Implementation aspects

 I tried to keep things as simple as possible and to follow good software development practices.
 Please note that this is a work in progress and that things _will_ change.
 That being said, here is a summary of the development experience and status quo.

 I tried to go with a **package by feature** approach for organizing the code, with this approach we have two packages,